eliroc98/dialogue_coherence/README.md

 # Approaching dialog coherence with multiple fine-tuned BERT models
 The aim of this project is to approach the problem of evaluating a dialogue's coherence by exploiting different measures, which are related to different dialogue aspects, such as logical coherence, debaters' intentions, emotions and discussed topics.

+## Related work
+[Ye et al., “Towards Quantifiable Dialogue Coherence Evaluation.”](https://aclanthology.org/2021.acl-long.211)[^ye2021] proposed Quantifiable Dialogue Coherence Evaluation (namely QuantiDCE), which is a coherence measure aimig at having a high correlations with human evaluations in an automatic fashion.
+The main features in QuantiDCE are:
+- it models the task in a multi-level setting which is closer to the actual human rating, instead of simplifying the coherence evaluation task solving it in a two-level setting (i.e., coherent or incoherent).
+Indeed, humans usually adopt Likert scaling and give coherence scores from multiple levels like 1 to 5;
+- it can be fine-tuned with a small set of actual human-annotated coherence scores.

 ## Methodology
 ### Data
 The work presented in [Li et al., “DailyDialog.”](https://aclanthology.org/I17-1099)[^li2017] consists of a [dataset](https://aclanthology.org/attachments/I17-1099.Datasets.zip) containing more than 13000 dialogues having